KitronikLtd/pxt-kitronik-lab-bit/Tutorial_G_Parking_sensor.md

 ```

 ### Step 15
-Lets ``|Download|`` to program the BBC micro:bit.
-Test your code  and see if the time between each 'beep' changes when an objects gets closer.
+Let's ``|Download|`` the program the BBC micro:bit.
+Test your code and see if the time between each 'beep' changes when an object gets closer.
-NOTE: Check the volumne control on the speaker if no sound is being made.
+**NOTE:** Check the volumne control on the speaker if no sound is being made.

 ### Parking sensor tutorial complete @unplugged
 Great job on creating a parking sensor.
-You can take the LAB:bit and make sure you dont bump into any object.
+You can take the LAB:bit and make sure you don't bump into anything.
-This tutorial has been completed, however there are still loads of project that could be created.
+This tutorial has been completed, however, there are still loads of project that could be created.
-If you wish to know more on the Kitronik LAB:bit visit:
+If you wish to know more about the Kitronik LAB:bit visit:
 http://www.kitronik.co.uk/56101